 An example of this scenario would be in a finance department that routinely sends intradepartmental emails containing banking or financial information.
 You may want to set up a Data Control policy that forces most of these users to accept a warning when they are about to transfer the data, but allow the transfers between the senior officials in the unit with no intervention.
 Hence the most permissive policy would be applied to a subgroup that shares all the other policies (Anti-Virus, Firewall and others).

 Another example of using subgroups is for laptops.
 You may want them to use the same policies as the desktop computers in the group, but to have a firewall policy that includes a secondary location or more stringent settings than those that are applied to the computers on your site.
 Simply create a subgroup for the laptops and apply all the same policies as the parent group, but a different firewall policy (that can be shared with all laptops in the company).

-- We recommend that you read the Policy Setup Guide and the Anti-Virus and Firewall setttings guides on the Best Practice site for help deciding how many policies you will need, which in turn will affect how many groups you create.
-Policy settings that can affect how many groups you need include:
+- We recommend that you read the Policy Setup Guide and the Anti-Virus and Firewall settings guides on the Best Practice site for help deciding how many policies you will need, which in turn will affect how many groups you create.

 - To read more about designing sub-estates and role-based administration, see the Best Practice guide: designing sub-estates and role-based administration.

 - To read more about the Anti-Virus and Firewall policy settings that you may want to consider setting, see the Anti-Virus and HIPS and the Firewall Settings Guides on the Best Practice site.